valeriangalliat/noelscrot/README.md

 -------

-All options are passed to `scrot`, this script will only add the required option to upload the screenshot directly on NoelShack using
+All options are passed to `scrot`, this script will only add the required option to upload the screenshot directly on NoelShack using `noelshack-up`.